KentJames/Radio-Gridders/README.md

 * W-Projection
 * W-Towers

+There is also a CPU reference in src/reference, which was written mostly by Peter Wortmann.
+I added some OpenMP parallelisation to W-Towers.

+The CPU reference has been copied from the crocodile repo, available at: https://github.com/SKA-ScienceDataProcessor/crocodile

+Lots of functionality is shared between this repo and crocodile so make sure to check it out.

 ### Discrete Fourier Transform

 This is the most mathematically accurate method of reconstruction the sky brightness distribution function, by summing up the contribution at each discretised part of the domain, being limited by floating point error.